Cheesecake: North America

-The United States has several different recipes for cheesecake and this usually depends on the region in which the cake is baked, as well as the cultural background of the person baking it.
+The United States has several different recipes for cheesecake, and this usually depends on the region in which the cake is baked, as well as the cultural background of the person baking it.

 Chicago-style cheesecake is a baked cream cheese version that is firm on the outside with a soft and creamy texture on the inside.
 These cheesecakes are often made in a greased cake pan and are relatively fluffy in texture.
 The crust used with this style of cheesecake is most commonly made from shortbread that is crushed and mixed with sugar and butter.
 Some frozen cheesecakes are Chicago-style.

 New York–style or Jewish-style cheesecake uses a cream cheese base.
-Gil Marks traces the origin of the New York-style or Jewish cheesecake in Ashkenazi Jewish cuisine to the 1930s, made famous in such establishments as Reuben's Restaurant and kosher-style Jewish deli Lindy's, opened by German-Jewish immigrant Leo Lindermann in 1921.
+Gil Marks traces the origin of the New York-style or Jewish cheesecake in Ashkenazi Jewish cuisine to the 1930s, made famous in such establishments as Reuben's Restaurant and kosher-style Jewish deli Lindy's, opened by German-Jewish immigrant Leo Lindemann in 1921.
 Earlier cheese pie recipes called for cottage cheese.
 Cream cheese was invented in 1872 and made its way into American Jewish cuisine by 1929 according to Arnold Reuben, owner of the namesake restaurant, who claims credit for the recipe (as well as the Reuben sandwich) and is said to have won an award at the 1929 World's Fair in Barcelona.
 Junior's, established by Harry Rosen in 1950, is another NY Jewish establishment famous for New York-style cheesecake.
 Charles W. Lubin, a Jewish baker in Decatur, Illinois, created the Sara Lee brand of supermarket cheesecakes and expanded into other cakes such as coffee cake, being sold in 48 states.